 Rodríguez's greatness helped shine the light on Puerto Rico and its golf.
 After retiring from tournament golf, he designed El Legado, a popular 18-hole course in Guayama near the Island's south coast.
 El Legado is one of Puerto Rico's 18 golf courses, all of which are open to the public.
 Four of them are ranked among the finest courses in the Caribbean, Mexico, Central America, and the Atlantic Islands.
 Those courses are at TPC Dorado Beach (East Course), St. Regis Bahia Beach, Royal Isabela (Links Course), and Hyatt Regency Grand Reserve (Championship Course).

-Rafael Campos is currently a member of the PGA Tour.
-The Puerto Rican native would love to become the Island's second-ever winner on the game's grandest stage, joining Rodríguez in letting the world witness their golf greatness.
+Rafael Campos plays in the Puerto Rico Open each year.
+He’s spent the past few years playing on the PGA Tour and the Korn Ferry Tour.
+An Island native, Campos almost won the 2021 Puerto Rico Open.
+Leading after three rounds, he eventually finished in third place.
+He would love to become the Island's second-ever winner on the game's grandest stage, joining Rodríguez in letting the world witness their golf greatness.